UrbanTails/UrbanTails/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+UrbanTails - boarding for pets anywhere!

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. worry free pet boarding for pet owners who travel.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
-  > Describe the problem your product solves.
+  > Describe the problem your product solves. do you ever vacation and cant find place for your pet to stay?

 ## Solution ##
   > Describe how your product elegantly solves the problem.